 Take zooplankton, for example.
 The smallest living species eat these pieces of plastic, then hundreds of other species eat the zooplankton.
 Now the crab you’re eating for dinner has microplastics in it because of the plankton.
-Which means you could have microplastics in your body!
+This means you could have microplastics in your body!
 Pretty much every species on Earth has microplastics in their digestive tract, or worse.

 Most animals on land and sea die with microplastics stuck in their stomach.
 The way we’re moving now, the ocean will be more plastic than wildlife by 2050.
 30 years from now!
 There won’t be any beaches left or birds, fish, the coral reefs… They won’t exist someday because we destroyed it.
 All because we have to live an existence based on convenience.

 One of the biggest reasons microplastics are harmful is they absorb chemicals, pesticides, and contaminants from the ocean water.
 It’s almost as if these pieces are chemical magnets, which doesn’t sound any better than it is.
 I promise.